The 5 Things Men 40+ Want in Life (and How to Get Them)

 Purpose

-Then by having a meaning, they (or their life) have (has) a purpose, point, reason or function.
+Once they have a clearer sense of what gives their life meaning, their purpose—their point, role, reason or function—naturally comes into sharper focus.
 Purpose is not a goal.
-Instead, it’s an attitude they take towards achieving the meaning.
+Instead, it’s an attitude they take towards living out their meaning.
+In other words, purpose is the lived expression of meaning.
 Here’s my example: I work part-time as a counsellor with kids.
-Being a counsellor gives me the belief that I will positively influence the kids lives and impact their future generations.
+Being a counsellor gives me the belief that I will positively influence the kids’ lives and impact their future generations.
 In this way, I hope to live on through the kids (meaning).
-The meaning then gives me purpose—a reason to show up and work hard at being a good counsellor, so that I achieve the meaning.
+The meaning then gives me purpose—a reason to show up and work hard at being a good counsellor, so that I can fulfil that meaning.
+In this way, purpose is not separate from meaning—it is the lived expression of it in day-to-day action.

 Famous examples of how people 40+ construct meaning

-Around Melbourne you will find the Ian Potter Centre art gallery at Fed Square, the Potter museum of art in Parkville and the Ian Potter music centre in Southbank.
+Around Melbourne you will find the Ian Potter Centre Art Gallery at the NGV in Federation Square, the Potter Museum of Art in Parkville and the Ian Potter Music Centre in Southbank.
 But who was Ian Potter?
 Ian Potter was a stockbroker.
 But who is going to remember a stockbroker?!
-So at age 60, he created the Ian Potter foundation and gave away his money to these organisations.
-He died in 1994, but his name will live on forever screwed securely to these buildings.
-Remembered, not as a stockbroker, but revered and idolised as a philanthropist and supporter of the community.
+So in 1964, at the age of 62, he established the Ian Potter Foundation and began giving away much of his wealth to support arts, education, and community organisations.
+He died in 1994, but his name continues to live on—attached to these buildings across the city.
+Remembered not as a stockbroker, but revered as a philanthropist and supporter of the community, whose impact still shapes the cultural landscape.
+And he’s not alone.
 The Tate Modern art gallery in London is named after ‘sugar’ magnate Henry Tate who donated the funds to start the gallery.
 The list goes on.

 The moral of the story is this: After 40 we re-construct the mark we want to make and self-determine the legacy we leave behind.